frost-demon/Malops.io/Singularity/README.md

 **Findings:**

-Finding: The spawn_revshell() function constructs the reverse-shell command using snprintf().
+The spawn_revshell() function constructs the reverse-shell command using snprintf().
 The hardcoded string "firefox-updater" is passed to the %s placeholder used by exec -a, which sets the process name exposed through argv[0].

 **Decompiled Pseudocode:**